nikitakuchur/testpoint/README.md

 After writing multiple Python scripts like that, I realised that we were wasting our time by doing the same work over and over again.
 Moreover, the scripts were quite slow (it was Python, after all), and we had to waste even more time waiting for them to finish.
-That's when I came up with the idea for this tool.
+That's why I decided to create Testpoint.

 ## When you should use it